danielotieno/storyblok-task/test cases/Auth/wrong_password.md

 ### Description:
-The purpose of this test case is to ensure that user is not able to login with wrong password
+The purpose of this test case is to ensure that user is not able to login with wrong password or username

 ### Preconditions:

-- User is logged into the application
+- User is logged out of the application

 ### Actions:

-- Click My account on the side navbar
-- A pop up will appear
+- Enter valid username or email
+- Enter invalid password
-- Click the Logout icon
+- Click Sign in button

 ### Expected Result:

-- User is logged out
-- User is redirected to the login page
+- A notification toast will appear
+- The toast will text Wrong username or password
+- The toast will be red light in color